Updated: May 20, 2022

 No car?
 No problem!
-Hate doing transit transfers?
 Not to worry!
 Getting to the Toronto Zoo is now easier than ever.
-You can experience a fun family outing without the stress of driving in traffic or the headache of planning route transfers.
+You can experience a fun family outing without the stress of driving in traffic.
 Just hop on the GO bus and head straight to an around-the-world adventure of animal education!
 We’re not “lion”!

 Bus Trips To The Zoo

-Beginning on July 10th, and running on weekends until September 6th, you can take GO bus route 96Z right to the zoo.
-Route 96Z will serve Oshawa GO, Whitby GO, Ajax GO, the new stop at the Toronto Zoo, Scarborough Centre Bus Terminal and Finch Bus Terminal.
+On May 21st, 2022, and running on weekends and holidays until Labour Day weekend, you can take GO bus route 96Z right to the zoo.
+Route 96Z will serve Oshawa GO, Whitby GO, Ajax GO, the Toronto Zoo, Scarborough Centre Bus Terminal, Yonge Street at Sheppard Avenue and Finch Bus Terminal.

 Are you coming from downtown Toronto?
 It’s still an easy ride!
-Just take the Lakeshore East GO Train from Union Station to the Ajax GO station, connect to the 96Z bus from there.
+Just take the Lakeshore East GO Train from Union Station to Ajax GO Station and connect to the 96Z bus from there.
 Simple and direct!

 Ways To Save!

 Now that it’s so easy and stress-free to travel to the zoo, you’ll want to go on a regular basis!
 Here are some tips to help you visit more often while saving cash!

 As a special promotion, PRESTO card holders are entitled to 10% off a new Toronto Zoo Membership.
 Members enjoy unlimited visits to the zoo throughout the duration of the membership.